Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 Many other small search engines, such as DuckDuckGo and Ecosia, use larger engines like Google or Bing to create their search results.

-As the user base of Brave’s browser grows, it’s likely that its search user base will, too, so now could be the smart time to get ahead of your competition and start advertising there.
+As the user base of Brave’s browser grows, it’s likely that its search user base will, too.
+Now could be the perfect time to get ahead of your competition and start advertising there.

 9. Mojeek